 Shortness of breath should always be taken seriously because it’s usually a sign of an underlying lung or heart problem.
 Vikas Sayal, MD, FCCP, at Pulmonology Group LLC Lung Specialist has extensive experience determining the underlying cause of your shortness of breath and developing an individualized treatment based on your unique health needs.
 If you experience shortness of breath, don’t wait to seek treatment.
-Call the office in Henderson, Nevada, or book an appointment online.
+Call the office in Henderson, Nevada, or Kingman, Arizona.
+You can also book an appointment online.

 Shortness of breath, which is medically known as dyspnea, can be caused by extreme hot or cold temperatures, high altitude, and strenuous exercise.
 But in most cases, it’s the sign of an underlying health problem.